UREVO Strol 1 Pro Foldable Treadmill Review

 Exercise Quality

 The UREVO Strol 1 Pro might surprise you with the quality of workout it provides.
 We assess the exercise quality of treadmills by having multiple testers use them for a wide variety of workouts with differing speeds and intensities.
 We assessed how well this particular machine integrated into under-desk usage.
 We also assess its comfort, convenience, and versatility.
 While only a fraction of the cost of the full-sized treadmills we've tested, the Strol 1 Pro impressed us with its power and incline feature.
-The smaller tread deck gives it some limitations, especially where speed is concerned, but a focused runner can make decent use of its real estate and get a surprisingly good cardio experience.
-This treadmill is notably comfortable; in our running deck flex test, the Strol took only 514 Newtons of force to deflect half an inch; this is one of the most compliant machines we've tested.
+The smaller tread deck limits it, especially where speed is concerned.
+Still, a focused runner can make decent use of its real estate and get a surprisingly good cardio experience.
+This treadmill is notably comfortable; in our running deck flex test, the Strol took only 514 Newtons of force to deflect half an inch; this is one of the most compliant machines I've tested.
 Those looking to give their joints a break will be pleased with the cushioned footfalls it provides.

-Our testers all felt the Strol 1 Pro was great for walking speed workouts.
-From slow under-desk striding to speed walking intervals, this treadmill rivals the larger machines.
-You can walk up to 3.8 mph with the handrail folded down, but our productive working speeds at the desk are under 2.8 mph.
-In the highest incline setting, the tread deck is five inches above the ground, which worked well with height-adjustable standing desks but felt too high when using a static platform like a table.
+I felt like the Strol 1 Pro was especially well suited for walking speed workouts.
+From slow under-desk striding to speed walking intervals, this treadmill rivals the larger machines for mellower activities.
+You can walk up to 3.8 mph with the handrail folded down, but I found my productive working speed at the desk was under 2.8 mph.
+In the highest incline setting, the tread deck is five inches above the ground, which worked well with my height-adjustable standing desk but felt too high when I used it at a static platform like a table.

-When you extend the handrail into the upright position, the speed range increases up to 7.6 mph, but running at a sub-8-minute mile is a pretty rapid clip.
-All of our testers could run at this speed and stay centered on the 42.25 x 17" belt, but it wasn't without some anxiety.
+When you extend the handrail into the upright position, the speed range increases to 7.6 mph.
+Running this fast (sub-8-minute mile) is a pretty rapid clip on this machine.
+I could run a few miles at this speed and stay centered on the 42.25 x 17" belt, but it wasn't without some anxiety.
 If you plan to spend more than 50% of your time running, there are better machines for you.
 The width of the running surface was less of a concern at speed than its length; our testers complained of feeling the rollers underfoot at faster strides.

 Companion App/Connectivity

-As we mentioned in our Exercise Quality section, there is no Bluetooth connectivity, but that doesn't mean you can't use a workout app.
-The device shelf is large enough to support a phone or tablet that can run the motivational app of your choosing.
+As I mentioned in our Exercise Quality section, there is no Bluetooth connectivity, but that doesn't mean you can't use a workout app.
+The device shelf is large enough to support a phone or tablet that can run the motivational / inspirational app of your choosing.
 You'll need to adjust speed and incline manually, but some users find value in a companion app that coaches and encourages them to keep going.
 The device shelf is 36" above the tread deck and moves with the incline.
-Some of our taller testers remarked that viewing at that height is less than ideal, and they preferred setting the treadmill in front of a TV instead.
+Some of our taller testers remarked that viewing at that height is less than ideal, and they preferred setting the treadmill in front of a TV instead, but at 5' 10", I had no issue with an iPad on the handle.

 User Interface/Ease of Use